Extract Biovolumes from IFCB Data and Compute Carbon Content

 If

-are supplied, they override MATLAB classification data (e.g. data from a CNN model).If both
+custom_imagesandcustom_classesare supplied, they override MATLAB classification data (e.g. data from a CNN model).If both

 MAT File Processing: